 Sugar snap pea pods also supply phytonutrients such as lutein and zeaxanthin, which are important for eye health.
 Touted by the Linus Pauling Institute as one of the best sources of alpha-carotene, snap peas also contain beta-carotene.
 These carotenoids, in combination with sugar snap peas’ high vitamin C level, function as powerful antioxidants to boost the immune system.

 Sugar snap peas, not to be confused with their flat cousins the snow peas, are often eaten raw.
 Yet these kid-friendly vegetables are sweeter when cooked and make some easy, delicious meals.
 Just heat a little oil in a large sauté pan over medium-high heat.
-Add garlic, fresh ginger, soy sauce and/or sesame oil (or none of those ingredients) along with the sugar snap peas.
-Sauté, tossing occasionally, for 3 to 5 minutes until they are crisp-tender.
+Add garlic, fresh ginger, soy sauce, and/or sesame oil (or none of those ingredients) along with the sugar snap peas.
+Sauté, tossing occasionally, for 3 to 5 minutes until they are crisp but tender.
 Finish with a little salt and pepper to taste.
-Try roasting these delicious pods instead of sautéing them for another cooking option.
+Also try roasting these delicious pods instead of sautéing them for another option.
 Roasted Sugar Snap Peas make a super easy vegetable that tastes great to the non vegetable lovers and pairs well with quinoa.